Yummiii/gnome-hotkey-export/README.md

 # gnome-hotkey-export

-A simple tool to import and export gnome hotkeys
+A simple tool to import and export gnome hotkeys and extensions

 ## Installation
 ```